Compare Gluten Good or Bad Explained

 Know Your Body

 Keep in mind giving up gluten or wheat doesn`t mean all your health problems are solved.
-In the book, the author contradicts himself when he says eliminating wheat or gluten is a bad idea without a doctor`s supervision.
+The author contradicts himself in the book when he says eliminating wheat or gluten is a bad idea without a doctor`s supervision.

 You know your body, so be your counsel, and learn what is right for you.